-The existing horticultural crops laboratory services of the government sector are half fulfilled the country's requirement.
-Even though there is private sector involvement, their services are very narrow and are limited to their own needs only.
+Even though there is private sector involvement in seed production, their services are very narrow and are limited to their own needs only.
 Hence, there is a gap to be filled and the government sector involvement is essential.
-The farmers keep trust in the government sector service since there is trustworthy service and DOA has improved human capital to deliver the service.
+The farmers keep trust in the government sector service since there is a trustworthy service and DOA has improved human capital to deliver the service.